caseywdunn/phylogenetic_biology/docs/phylogenetic_biology.md

 - Events.
 These could include a character change (such as the gain of a placenta) or a geographical change (such as an intercontinental dispersal event).
 Nodes at eache end of a branch need not be different in the relevant trait to have change events along the branch.
 For example, at a particular gene site a parent and a child node could both have an A. There could be two or more events along the branch that are compatible with this pattern, for example a change from A to C and then a change from C back to A.

-- Branch frequencies.This is how topology support values, such as bootstraps and posterior probabilities (which we'll discuss later), are stored.
+- Branch frequencies.
+This is how topology support values, such as bootstraps and posterior probabilities (which we'll discuss later), are stored.

 Not all phylogenies have all this information.
 The minimum possible information a phylogeny could contain is just the number of tips.
 With this, you could draw an unresolved, unlabeled cladogram (Figure \@ref(fig:trees-information)A).
 You could then start layering information onto that phylogeny.
 For example, you could next add images denoting the species at the tips (Figure \@ref(fig:trees-information)B).
 That tells you what species are in the phylogeny, but nothing about how they are related.
 Next you could add internal nodes and branches that indicate the topology of the phylogeny (Figure \@ref(fig:trees-information)C).
 Once you have topology, you could display branch attributes.
 For example, you could scale the branch lengths by time (Figure \@ref(fig:trees-information)D).